-When a fault occurs, the master BIT (Section 8.2) will be set to indicate a Hardware Status error (the sensor status BIT is also set but the sensor-status field does not indicate an error - this will be implemented in the next code release).
-By reading the Test 0 message (Section 6.3.3) and parsing the message, the hardware status (Table 33 in Section 8.3) indicates either an accelerometer or a rate-sensor fault via bits 4 or 5 respectively.
-Once it has been determined that a Fault-Detection error occurred, reading Fields 0x4C, 0x4D, and 0x4E will result in the failure mechanism and sensor-chip that triggered the fault.
+When a fault occurs, the master BIT (Section 8.2) will be set to indicate a Hardware Status error by reading the Test 0 message (Section 6.3.3) and parsing the message, the hardware status (Table 34 in Section 8.3) indicates either an accelerometer or a rate-sensor fault via bits 4 or 5 respectively.
+Once it has been determined that a Fault-Detection error occurred, reading Fields 0x4C, 0x4D, and 0x4E will reflect the cause of triggered failure.

-7.6 Fault-Detection Enable/Disable
+7.1.8.
+Fault-Detection Enable/Disable

-Fields 0x61 to 0x62 enables or disables the Fault-Detection checks.
-Table 27 lists the checks enabled and disabled at startup.
+Fields 0x61 to 0x62 enable or disable the Fault-Detection checks.
+Table 28 lists the checks enabled and disabled at startup.